Tax Compliance and Planning · · 17 min read

 Define Boot in a 1031 Exchange

-When discussing how boot is taxed in a 1031 exchange, we refer to any cash or non-similar asset that the taxpayer receives, which doesn’t qualify for tax deferral under Section 1031 of the Internal Revenue Code.
-This includes cash from selling an asset or anything that isn’t considered like-kind to what was given up.
-For small business owners, understanding how boot is taxed in a 1031 exchange is super important because it highlights the part of the transaction that might be taxed right away, impacting their overall tax strategy.
+When discussing how boot is taxed, we refer to any cash or non-similar asset that the taxpayer receives, which doesn’t qualify for tax deferral under Section 1031 of the Internal Revenue Code.
+This includes cash or anything that isn’t considered like-kind to what was given up.
+For small businesses, understanding how boot is taxed in a 1031 exchange is super important because it highlights the part of the transaction that might be taxed right away, impacting their overall tax liability.

 For instance, let’s say an investor sells an asset and gets cash at closing.
-Do you know how boot is taxed in a 1031 exchange?
-It’s considered additional money and could trigger a taxable gain, which raises the question of how boot is taxed in a 1031 exchange, potentially leading to a partially tax-deferred exchange.
+Do you know what that means?
+It’s considered additional money and could trigger a taxable event, which raises the question of how boot is taxed in a 1031 exchange, potentially leading to a partially tax-deferred exchange.
 Common examples of this compensation also include relief from debt on the asset that was surrendered or getting shares instead of real estate.
-To dodge those pesky extra tax liabilities, it’s crucial for investors to snag a similar replacement property that’s equal to or greater in value than what they let go of.
+To dodge those pesky extra tax liabilities, it’s crucial for investors to snag a similar property that’s equal to or greater in value than what they let go of.

 Identify Types of Boot: Cash and Mortgage

-So, what’s cash received?
+So, what’s cash consideration?
 It’s any money you snag during the exchange, and guess what?
 It’s immediately taxable.
 For instance, if you sell an asset for $500,000 and then grab a substitute asset for $450,000, that $50,000 difference is considered cash and will be taxed in the year you sell.
 And if you happen to receive cash gain in a later year?
 Yep, that could be taxed then too.

 Understand Tax Implications of Receiving Boot